-The best explanation for the fatwa and how it directly inspired the likes of London’s 7/7 are to be found in Kenan Malik’s “From Fatwa to Jihad”.
+The best explanation for the fatwa and how it directly inspired London’s 7/7 are to be found in Kenan Malik’s “From Fatwa to Jihad”.
 English writer Malik tells how in February 1989 he witnessed a profound event: the first burning of The Satanic Verses in public.
 A thousand Muslims gathered in Bradford, Yorkshire with copies of Rushdie’s book and burned it in front of a police station.
 It wasn’t quite Kristallnacht but it was calculated to shock and to offend.

 Like Rushdie, Malik was born of an Indian Muslim family.
 He grew up in Britain in an Islamic culture which was deeply embedded but not “all consuming”.
-He became a radical leftist in the 1980s, and did not think of himself as Muslim but black.
+He became a radical leftist in the 1980s, and did not think of himself as Muslim but “black”.
 Malik quotes secular writer Fay Weldon who said the Qu’ran offered no food for thought.
 “It forbids change, interpretation, self-knowledge, even art for fear of treading on Allah’s creative toes,” Weldon said.

 Malik didn’t mind treading on Allah’s toes.
 He was self-consciously secular and militant.
 Black for Malik was a political badge which stood for refusing to put up with the discrimination dished out to the previous generation.
-The whites called them Asians but they were no more Asian than the Brits were Europeans.
-Malik said it was much later they became “Muslims” and that for political reasons.
+Whites called them Asians but they were no more Asian than the Brits were Europeans.
+Malik said it was much later they became “Muslims” for political reasons.
 Rushdie came from a similar background to Malik and his early writings had done more than most to humanise the experience of immigrant Muslims.

 Rushdie was used to having his books banned if not burned.
-His first novel Midnight’s Children was banned in India and Indira Ghandi successfully sued for libel in a British court.
-In the second novel Shame, Rushdie’s description of Benazir Bhutto as the Virgin Ironpants caused outrage in Pakistan and another ban.
+His first novel Midnight’s Children was banned in India and Indira Gandhi successfully sued for libel in a British court.
+In his second novel Shame, Rushdie’s description of Benazir Bhutto as the Virgin Ironpants caused outrage in Pakistan and another ban.
 Rushdie laughed it off as he won prize after prize for his great writing.
 The third book took his mockery to the next level.
 It would be no less than a fable about the origins of Islam.

 Written over 12 years before 9/11, The Satanic Verses opens with an exploding airline.
 The magical events that happen to the two survivors of the explosion are used to discuss how God’s revelation to the prophet Mahound brings a new religion called Submission (the English translation of “Islam”) to a city in the sand called Jahilia (“Ignorance” – where Arabs lived prior to Islam).
 A second tale in the book is a caricature of Ayatollah Khomeini and the third is based the true story of an Indian pied piper who leads all her Indian village on the Haj and then into the sea to drown.

 Azam told Malik Christians don’t mind about what people say about their God because they no longer believe in “Him”.
 But look what it means, he told Malik.
 “It means a country where the values have gone.
 People drink, take drugs, have sex like dogs.”
 Azam said those problems would disappear if people believed in God.
 Azam tapped into a new consciousness among young radicals.
-These people were moving away from the radical secularism preferred by Malik to a radical religiosity that could be firmly rooted across the Muslim world.
+These people were moving away from the radical secularism preferred by Malik to a radical religiosity firmly rooted in the Muslim world.

 But so was jihadism in Britain, according to Malik.
 He argues Britain and many other Governments formed pacts with religious movements because they thought they would be easier to control than the left.
-This was a miscalculation and it was made worse in the UK by Government policies that outsourced “Muslim issues” to Muslim organisations.
-In the wake of the London Bombings of 2005, Muslim leaders lashed Prime Minister Tony Blair for ignoring the warning signs that led to 7/7.
+This was a miscalculation.
+After the London Bombings of 2005, Muslim leaders lashed Prime Minister Tony Blair for ignoring the warning signs.
 Blair hit back criticising moderate Muslims for not doing enough.
 “Governments cannot go and root out the extremism in these communities,” he said.